Vertical Reciprocating Conveyor Glossary

 DECK: The floor of the carriage or platform (smooth, tread plate) where materials are placed.

 DECKLOCK: Carriage lock that automatically extends to prevent carriage free fall at critical upper levels.
-Safety device that extends under platform during loading or unloading carriage.
+A safety device that extends under platform during loading or unloading carriage.

 DRIVE BASE: Gear reducer brake motor assembly that is mounted at the top of the lift guide columns on mechanical units.